- Persuasion Appeals And Effects

 - Bachelor's: University of Florida

 Offering a substantial mix of both professional and academic experience, Frank Dardis teaches courses that encompass many areas of advertising and marketing communications: COMM 424 Advertising Campaigns, COMM 422 Advertising Media Planning, and COMM 420 Research Methods in Advertising and Public Relations.
-He also teaches a graduate seminar in strategic communication (COMM 520) and a first-year seminar on non-traditional marketing-communications methods.
-Dardis also is Lead Faculty of the College of Communications' online degree program in Strategic Communications, delivered via World Campus.
+He also teaches a graduate seminar in strategic communications (COMM 520), an online M.P.S. course in strategic communications theory and practice (COMM 531), and a first-year seminar on non-traditional marketing-communications methods.

 Most of Dardis’ current research focuses on the psychological and persuasive effects that informational messages have on individuals.
 Specifically, he has examined message effects within both sociopolitical and marketing/consumer-related contexts.
 His consumer-oriented research focuses on the impact of advertising messages and corporate communications on individuals’ information processing and brand/corporate attitudes.
 Much of his recent research explores the effects of branded messages and brand placements within video games.
 He also has investigated attitude formation and change pertaining to sociopolitical topics such as social movement organizations, war protest, environmentalism, capital punishment and political apathy.
 Dardis is a Faculty Affiliate of Penn State’s Media Effects Research Laboratory, at which he conducts most of his research.